Allkams/SpectraWise-Engine/README.md

 # SpectraWise-Engine
-A Rendering engine made with C++20, OpenGL and managed with CMake.
-This engine is developed as a Youtube series where the focus is to learn about the details in rendering techniques.
-So please, follow along and see the progress that will be made!
+This rendering engine is created using C++20, OpenGL, and managed with CMake.
+It is being developed as a YouTube series focused on learning the intricacies of rendering techniques.
+I invite you to follow along and witness the progress that will be achieved!

 ## Table of Content
 - [Requirements](#table-of-content)